Student Application, Admission and Enrolment Policy

 Maximum number of subjects

-You cannot normally enrol in more than the standard number of subjects for the stage of your course.
-You may only be allowed to enrol in more than the standard number of subjects for your course in exceptional circumstances, and with the approval of the Program Manager.
+You cannot normally enrol in more than the standard number of subjects for the stage of your program.
+You may only be allowed to enrol in more than the standard number of subjects for your program in exceptional circumstances, and with the approval of the Program Manager.